-Tail Positions in a Fearful, Anxious and Stressed Dog
+Tail Positions of a Fearful, Anxious, or Stressed Dog

-Misreading your dog’s body language can often lead to behavior that is commonly referred to as “aggressive”.
-Our job as responsible pet parents is to understand what our dog is trying to communicate to us so we know if we need to get them out of a situation before they become “aggressive”.
-If your dog’s tail is in any of the following positions, they are trying to tell you they are feeling fearful, anxious, or stressed.
+Misreading your dog’s body language can often lead to aggressive behavior on his part.
+Your job as a responsible pet parent is to understand what your dog is trying to say so that you know whether to extricate him from a situation before he becomes aggressive.
+If your dog’s tail is in any of the following positions, he’s trying to tell you he’s feeling fearful, anxious, or stressed.

-- Tucked - If your dog tucks her tail underneath her legs, she is trying to tell you that she is stressed or anxious and could become defensive.
+- Tucked Tail: He’s trying to tell you that he’s stressed or anxious and could become defensive.

-- High and Rigid - A tail pointed straight up and not wagging is a sign that your dog is aroused and likely to react to something around her.
+- High and Rigid Tail: A stationary tail pointed straight up is a sign that your dog is aroused and likely to react to something around him.

-- Low and Wagging Quickly - When your dog’s tail is low and wagging quickly, this can indicate insecurity and aggression (if accompanied by tense muscles and dilated eyes).
+- Low Tail, Wagging Quickly: This can indicate insecurity and aggression (particularly if accompanied by tense muscles and dilated eyes).

-Tail Position for a Content, Happy and Social Dog
+Tail Position of a Content, Happy, or Social Dog

 When a dog’s tail appears to be in a relaxed, neutral position, she’s showing signs of happiness and sociability.
 But first it’s important to know what a neutral position looks like for your pup.
 If you have a breed like the Rhodesian Ridgeback or a greyhound, you’ll notice their tails are in a neutral position that looks like it is somewhat tucked under their legs.
 A lab or golden retriever, on the other hand, has more lifted hind quarters and thus a higher neutral tail position.